Sonic the Hedgehog: Gameplay

 In most Sonic games, the goal is to collect the Chaos Emeralds; the player is required to collect them all to defeat Eggman and achieve the games' good endings.
 Sonic games that do not feature the Chaos Emeralds, such as Sonic CD, feature different collectibles that otherwise function the same.
 Players find the Emeralds by entering portals, opening portals using 50 rings, or scouting them within levels themselves.
 Sometimes, the Emeralds are collected automatically as the story progresses.
 By collecting the Emeralds, players are rewarded with their characters' "Super" form and can activate it by collecting 50 rings in a stage.
 The Super transformations grant the player character more speed, a farther jump, and invincibility, but their ring count drains by the second; the transformation lasts until all the rings have been used.
 Some games require the player to collect all the Chaos Emeralds to reach the final boss.

 Sonic games often share basic gameplay, but some have game mechanics that distinguish them from others.
 For instance, Knuckles' Chaotix is similar to previous entries in the series, but introduces a partner system whereby the player is connected to another character via a tether; the tether behaves like a rubber band and must be used to maneuver the characters.
 Sonic Unleashed introduces the Werehog, a beat 'em up gameplay style in which Sonic transforms into a werewolf-like beast and must fight enemies using brute strength.
-Both the Sonic Storybook games feature unique concepts: Secret Rings is controlled exclusively using the Wii Remote's motion detection, which Black Knight incorporates hack and slash gameplay.
+Both the Sonic Storybook games feature unique concepts: Secret Rings is controlled exclusively using the Wii Remote's motion detection, while Black Knight incorporates hack and slash gameplay.
 While some games feature Sonic as the only playable character, others feature multiple, who have alternate movesets and storylines.
 For instance, in Sonic & Knuckles, Knuckles goes through the same levels as Sonic, but his story is different, he explores different parts of the levels, and certain areas are more difficult.

 Many Sonic games contain multiplayer and cooperative gameplay, beginning with Sonic the Hedgehog 2.
 In some games, if the player chooses to control Sonic and Tails together, a second player can join at any time and control Tails separately.
 Sonic games also feature a split-screen competitive mode in which two players race to the end of the stage.